soffes/blog/published/2009-03-13-openbeta-and-okccoco/openbeta-and-okccoco.markdown

 ---
-title: OpenBeta and OKCCoCo
+tags:
+- life
-categories: life development
+- development
 ---

+# OpenBeta and OKCCoCo

 Tonight I went to [OpenBeta](http://openbeta.extendedbeta.com) with some friends from work.
 I met a lot of super cool people too.
 It's always cool to connect with people in person that you have only met via [Twitter](http://twitter.com/soffes).